 In order to insure long trouble-free service of the drive train, the compressor must be located such that the angle requirements of the drive shaft(s) are met (see Figure 5.1).
 Otherwise, excessive vibration will occur which may result in short life of the universal joints, shortened life of the PTO, or premature airend seal or bearing failure.
-The compressor should be located such that the compressor drive shaft operating angle does not exceed three degrees (3°) .
+The compressor should be located such that the compressor drive shaft operating angle does not exceed three degrees (3°).
 Keeping this angle at a minimum extends the service life of the universal joints.
-(Note: A minimum drive shaft angle of one-half degree $(1/2^{\circ})$ is essential for proper operation of U-joints.
-All operating angles should be between $1/2^{\circ}$ and 3°).
+(Note: A minimum drive shaft angle of one-half degree (1/2°) is essential for proper operation of U-joints.
+All operating angles should be between 1/2° and 3°).
 Also, there should be no more than one degree (1°) difference between the operating angles on each end of the shaft.
 The PTO shaft and compressor shaft should be as close to parallel as possible.
 If the operating angles cannot be kept within these tolerances, contact Ingersoll-Rand Onboard Power Solutions for application support.

-Before positioning the compressor under the truck to determine its proper mounting location, mount the air inlet valve and gasket onto the compressor with the fasteners provided.
+Before positioning the compressor under the truck to determine its proper mounting location, determine the optimum orientation of the air inlet valve.
+As mounted to the compressor from the factory, the air inlet valve will be facing away from the frame rail toward the center of the truck.
+This orientation may not be suitable for every application.
+If necessary, reorient the air intake valve by removing the bolts fastening it to the compressor.
+Reposition the valve in the desired orientation, and remount the air inlet valve and gasket onto the compressor with the fasteners provided.
 Use LocTite on the bolts that hold the inlet valve to the compressor.
 Take into account the direction that the inlet valve should face to allow for routing the air intake hose.